Kenilworth Road: Moving and redevelopment plans

 By 2012, the club was undertaking an independent feasibility study to determine a viable location to move to.
 Sites mooted included a ground built as part of a new housing development to the west of Luton and a site by the proposed Junction 11A of the M1, which is the preferred site of the local authorities.
 Luton Town did not rule out staying at a redeveloped Kenilworth Road, entering talks to buy the stadium back from the council in October 2012, but by mid-2015 these plans had been dropped in favour of a move to a new location.
 Managing director Gary Sweet confirmed that the club was in a position to "buy land, secure the best possible professional advice ... and to see the [planning] application process through to the receipt of consent."
-The club announced its new preferred location in December 2015—Power Court in central Luton, near the Mall and St Mary's Church.
-The proposals describe a 17,500-seater stadium ready for the start of the 2020–21 season.
+The club announced its new preferred location in 2015, Power Court in central Luton, near the Mall and St Mary's Church, for a 17,500-seater stadium.

 Planning permission for this ground, with potential to expand to 23,000 seats, was granted by Luton Borough Council on 16 January 2019.

+2023–24 redevelopment

+Following the club’s promotion, for the first time to the Premier League in May 2023, they embarked on a £10m work programme to construct a new stand to meet broadcast and media requirements in readiness for the 2023–24 season.
+On 14 July 2023, the club announced that there was uncertainty that this would be completed in time for their planned first home fixture of the season, against Burnley on 19 August and consequently this match was postponed.
+On 25 July, Luton Borough Council agreed to pay £400,000 towards upgrading CCTV, construction and widening of steps at Beech End road near the Bobbers Stand.
+Following redevelopment of the Bobbers Stand, the club announced that their EFL Cup game against Gillingham on 29 August 2023 would be a test event to ensure safety compliance for the stand before their first Premier League game, against West Ham United on 1 September.
+The stand would operate at 75% capacity with tickets distributed for free to displaced hospitality guests.
+The first full operation of the stand, for a Premier League game was on 1 September as Luton lost 2–1 to West Ham.

+On 1 March 2024, work was completed on the installation of safe standing in the Oak Road stand which increased the stadium's capacity by 800.
+The club plans to install additional safe standing in the Enclosure.